halfwit/todo2/README.md

   [ ] Ship update #3
 ```

 This works wonderfully well, but it is not robust enough for multiple parent, multiple child relationships that may arise in real life.
-If Fix #92930 depends on 3 other things, one of which depends on #01209 we wouldn't be able to express that #01209 blocks the parent dependancies of #92930 cleanly.
+If Fix #92930 depends on 3 other things, one of which depends on #01209 we wouldn't be able to express that #01209 blocks the parent dependencies of #92930 cleanly.

-Make solves these sort of dependancy hierarchies cleanly, and since I didn't want to write a solver itself at this time, why not just use it!
+Make solves these sort of dependency hierarchies cleanly, and since I didn't want to write a solver itself at this time, why not just use it!

 The scripts wrap the editing of a proper Makefile, though it is named config.todo to avoid name clobbering; which lives in the root of your project's source tree.
 Subsequent foo.todo files can be placed where you like them so long as they exist in the tree.